Let them hear you roar!

 Help Raise Awareness for the Issue

-What if you see an article that you disagree with or that highlights the wrong things about an animal situation?
-Maybe it is a pet bobcat or tiger cub being exhibited at the local mall.
+What if you see an article that you disagree with or that highlights the wrong things about an animal situation or an exhibitor exploiting animals?
+Maybe it’s a pet bobcat or tiger cub being exhibited at the local mall.
 What should you do?

 You should again post your comments to the media.
 Be polite and try to educate them.
 No one likes being attacked.
 Negativity turns people off and they won’t hear your important message.
 And share it on your social media pages.

 How do you find media in your area and your Congressional representatives?

 Is there something else you might be able to do?